apoorvam1/LeetCode/Concepts/System Design/Scaling/Load Balancer.md

 - source: This selects which server to use based on a hash of the source IP i.e. your user’s IP address.
 This is one method to ensure that a user will connect to the same server.

 - Sticky Sessions: Some applications require that a user continues to connect to the same backend server.
 This persistence is achieved through sticky sessions, using the appsession parameter in the backend that requires it.

+**What issues could bringin in a load balancer cause?**
+- If it doesn't have enough resources, it can become a bottleneck
+- Increases system complexity
+- Single load balancer is a single point of failure and bringing in more load balancer increases the complexity of the system